odea-project/qAlgorithms/README.md

 * **Expanding on the above point, current tests indicate that pre-centroided** **data can not be processed with high reliability.
 If at all possible, use** **only profile mode spectra.
 The centroid error is only marginally dependent on m/z, leading to inaccurate binning.**
+* Check out the [Wiki page](https://github.com/odea-project/qAlgorithms/wiki/Questions-regarding-the-use-of-qAlgorithms) for more details on using qAlgorithms.
 * If you do not specify which results you want, no output will be written
 * If multiple copies of the same file are found during recursive search, only one of them will be processed